darshank26/Covid19/README.md

 -> Where you will see list of countries data along with there Total Cases, Total Recovered Cases and Total Deaths.
 <br/>
--> All the country list is been sorted according to there Total Cases
+-> All the country list is been sorted according to there Total Cases.

 2. Country Report

--> It has one spinner through which you can search any country name to get respective detail result.
+-> It has one spinner through which you can search country name to get there respective detail.

 <p float = "left">